tyoeer/Chaoshead/README.md

 ### Currently supported
 - All publicly available 1.0 foreground objects and structures
-- All publicly available 1.0 object properties except Sign icons and Boombox percussion notes
+- All publicly available 1.0 object properties except Sign icons

 Unsupported content like paths, background stuff, and stuff inside objects will get discarded.